lagua/acuna/README.md

 Installing
 ----------

 Acuna requires Dojo Toolkit.
-Download it at http://dojotoolkit.org/ and clone acuna into the dojo folder to run the tests.
+Download it at http://dojotoolkit.org/ and clone acuna into the root folder to run the tests.